 A problem with Merton's model is that values are assumed to follow Ito-processes, i.e. with continuous sample paths.
-This makes the likelihood of a default a short time step ahead very small (no "jump-to-default") and credit spreads to go to zero as the maturity of risky bonds goes to zero, which is not in line with empirical evidence (which may be due e.g. to asset values that fundamentally jump in case of default or to asymmetric information between owners and creditors on the value of assets, revealed at default).
+This makes the likelihood of a default a short time step ahead very small (no "jump-to-default"') and credit spreads to go to zero as the maturity of risky bonds goes to zero, which is not in line with empirical evidence (which may be due e.g. to asset values that fundamentally jump in case of a default or to asymmetric information between owners and creditors on the value of assets, revealed at default), (Hull 9th ed, section 24.6).

-- 3. (a) Give a definition of an interest rate swaption (also called a swap option) - (b) Give an argument that a receiver swaption can be seen as a call option on a properly defined fixed rate bond.
-What can you say about the coupon and principal of such a bond? - (c) Let PS denote the value of a swaption to pay a fixed rate $s_K$ and receive LIBOR between times $T_1$ and $T_2$ , let RS denote the value of a swaption to receive a fixed rate of $s_K$ and pay LIBOR between times $T_1$ and $T_2$ , and let RFS denote the value of a forward starting swap that receives a fixed rate of $s_K$ and pays LIBOR between times $T_1$ and $T_2$ .
-Assume that there are no arbitrage opportunities and i) show that PS + RFS = RS and ii) deduce that PS = RS when $s_K$ equals the current forward swap rate.
+- 3. (a) Give a definition of a payer and a receiver interest rate swaption (also called a swap option) - (b) Give an argument that a receiver swaption can be seen as a call option on a properly defined fixed rate bond with no credit risk.
+What can you say about the coupon and principal of such a bond? - (c) Let PS denote the value of a swaption to pay a fixed rate s_K and receive LIBOR between times T_1 and T_2 , let RS denote the value of a swaption to receive a fixed rate of s_K and pay LIBOR between times T_1 and T_2 , and let RFS denote the value of a forward starting swap that receives a fixed rate of s_K and pays LIBOR between times T_1 and T_2 .

+Assume that there are no arbitrage opportunities and i) show that PS + RFS = RS and ii) deduce that PS = RS when s_K equals the current forward swap rate.